SO-JUTSU

 The Samurai on horse-back had three main weapons, the first and foremost was the bow and arrow kyudo followed by the spear so-jutsu and as a last resort the sword was drawn kenjutsu.

-The yari kata of Nakamura Ryu Batto-do consist of six kata.
+The yari kata of Nakamura Ryu Batto-do consist of six kata based on juken the art of the bayonet.
 In the first three kata the spear-man defeats the swordsman.
 In kata 4, 5 and 6 the swordsman defeats the spear-man.